Owez/argi/README.md

 - Speedy compile times
 - Low binary bloat

-This library is intended to be a replacement for both heavier `structopt`/`clap`-based interfaces due to amount of features contained within, as well as slim ones based upon `pico-args` due to the small workflow and compilation footprint.

-As this crate isn't fully battle-tested yet, smaller programs are a prime contender for usage with this library.
+This library is intended to be a replacement for both heavier [`structopt`](https://crates.io/crates/structopt)/[`clap`](https://crates.io/crates/clap)-based interfaces due to amount of features contained within, as well as slim ones based upon [`pico-args`](https://crates.io/crates/pico-args) due to the small workflow and compilation footprint — as this crate isn't fully battle-tested yet, smaller programs are a prime contender for usage with this library.

 ## Usage